chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 #. .. tag install_chef_server_start

    ..
-This topic is hooked in globally to install topics for Chef server applications.
+This topic is hooked in globally to install topics for Chef Server applications.

-   Start the Chef server:
+   Start the Chef Server:

    .. code-block:: bash